Modest-Project/PharoJackson/README.md

 orderedCollection := (OrderedCollection new add: 5; add: nil; yourself).
 JacksonWriter serialize: orderedCollection
 ```
-With only the added nil and not all nil element of its array:
+With only the added nil, not all nil elements of its array:
 ```json
 {"@type":"OrderedCollection","array":[2,5,null],"@id":1}
 ```